furechan/where-toy/README.md

 # Utility to locate python modules from the command line

-Python command line utility to locate any module in the python path.
+Python utility to locate any module in the python path.
 The module is a thin layer around ```importlib``` to display the location and containing folders of a module or package.
 The script exits with an error code if the module is not found.

 > **Warning**
-This project installs a module called ```where``` which might collide with the pypi module called [where](https://pypi.org/project/where/).
+This project installs a module called ```where``` which name is also used by other projects like [where](https://pypi.org/project/where/).
 Make sure to install the one you are looking for!